-From 6 April 2018, changes to the minimum requirements when installing boilers in existing buildings will become effective, in England only.
+From 6 April 2018, changes to the minimum requirements when installing boilers in existing buildings became effective, in England only.
 The Domestic Building Services Compliance Guide is a vital reference document for installers, specifiers, enforcement authorities and market oversight bodies and has been updated to reflect the changes.

 Gas boiler performance: seasonal space heating efficiency of the new boiler no less than ErP 92%

 Controls minimum: time and temperature control required for all gas and oil boiler installations